 Christmas trees: fake or fresh?

 For a lot of us, Christmas just wouldn’t be Christmas without a tree, so should you fake it or go fresh?

-Fake plastic trees tend to be re-used for between six to 10 years, but they eventually get tossed and once in landfill, they never degrade.
+Fake plastic trees tend to be re-used for between six to 10 years, but they eventually get tossed.
+Once they’re in landfill, they never degrade.
 Plus they’re usually made overseas and it takes energy and resources to make and transport them to our lounge rooms.

-Instead of buying all your gifts new, choose vintage or pre-loved items from markets, op shops or garage sales.
-Even better, there are a bevy of online stores that specialise in home-made and local products.
+Instead of buying all your gifts new, choose vintage or pre-loved items from markets, op shops, Etsy or garage sales.
+Even better, there’s a bevy of online stores that specialise in homemade and local products.

-Beautifully wrapped presents under the tree look mighty fine on Christmas morning, but they quickly turn into a rather depressing mountain of ripped paper.
-Cut the waste and get craftastic with material off-cuts, old scarves, vintage hankies, or snip up old shirts or tees you’ve outgrown.
+Beautifully wrapped presents quickly turn into a depressing mountain of ripped paper.
+Cut the waste with material off-cuts, old scarves or vintage hankies.

 Decorations: deck the halls with recycled goodies